HamidSherz/Web-Marketing-Analysis-2019/README.md

 - **Resource Allocation**  : Understanding which devices and channels perform best to optimize marketing resource allocation and improve ROI through targeted strategies, such as mobile design enhancements and SEO improvements.

+A set of interactive **Tableau dashboards** used to report and explore sales trends can be found [here](https://public.tableau.com/views/MarketingDashboardFinal_17286652746830/ChannelDashboard?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+Additionally, you will find snapshots from these dashboards throughout the report, highlighting key insights.

 # Data Structure & Initial Checks